lethargilistic/blog/rarities/2007-09-06-anne-frank-and-jeanne-wakatsuki-houston.md

 him.
 He was a very informal, nice man.
 He taught me algebra in 6th Grade and geometry in 8th.
 I remember that he wore shorts to work on what was one of his first days teaching at the school, and I think he got in trouble for it.
 I also remember one time in 9th Grade when I had a bathroom emergency after school, so I trespassed on Keithley to relieve myself in one of the building bathrooms.
 I ran into him, we had a nice chat, and he didn't report me.
 That was probably the last time I saw him.
-This trespassing also happened much later, probably in 11th or 12th Grade, when I ran into my 6th Grade Language Arts teacher, Mrs. Smith.
-I don't think she recognized me, which is good, because I think school was in session then, and I was not remotely tight with her.
+This trespassing also happened for the same reason much later, probably in 11th or 12th Grade, when I ran into my 6th Grade Language Arts teacher, Mrs. Smith.
+I don't think she recognized me, which is good, because I think school was in session then, and I was not tight with her.
 She had a baby in the summer before my year with her, so we had a sub for the first half, whose name I've forgotten.
 I remember losing basically all memories of 6th Grade strangely early, as in by the end of 8th, but I do remember Mrs. Smith was pissed because the sub had us start journaling in the Daybooks before she returned.*

-Miss Shawley gave this paper 23/25 and wrote "You have some great views and word choices.
+*Miss Shawley gave this paper 23/25 and wrote "You have some great views and word choices.
 You threw me off on the paragraph I commented on!"
 She was confused by the second paragraph, where I accidentally combined the two historical figures.* (2019-01-04, before transcribing)

 *What the fuck is it with my old history papers and low-to-mid-key downplaying atrocities?
 Disavowed!*